Skip to main content

 1. What is a micropurchase?

-A micropurchase is an aggregate dollar amount of which does not exceed the micropurchase threshold of $10,000 or up to $50,000 with a self-certification.
-When using this method, CNP Operators are not required to obtain quotes for the lowest price.
+A micropurchase is the aggregate dollar amount of which does not exceed the micropurchase threshold of $10,000 or up to $50,000 with a self-certification.
+Micropurchases may be awarded without soliciting competitive price or rate quotes if the CNP Operators consider the price to be reasonable based on research, experience, purchase history or other information and documents their files accordingly.
 Use of the micropurchase method is allowable under the following conditions:

 • The aggregate dollar amount does not exceed the micropurchase threshold of $10,000.
 CNP Operators have the option to establish a threshold up to $50,000 with self-certification.